-Revision Points

-- 1. What are the two criminal courts of first instance?
-(7.2) - 2.
+Revision Points 1.
+What are the two criminal courts of first instance?
+(9.2) 2.
 What is the difference between a summary offence and an indictable offence?
-(7.3) - 3.
+(9.3) 3.
 What is the main appellate criminal court?
-(7.5) - 4.
+(9.5) 4.
 Why was the CCRC established?
-(7.5) - 5.
+(9.5) 5.
 What are the age restrictions on applying to become a magistrate?
-(7.6.2) - 5.
+(9.6.2) 6.
 What are age restrictions on being a juror?
-(7.8.2)
+(9.8.2)

+1.

+2.

+3.

+4.

+5.

+6.
-AQA Subject Content

-Each of the lessons in this pack of course materials is linked to a particular section of the AQA syllabus (specification).
-This lesson relates to the subject content in Unit 1, Section B: the Criminal Courts and lay people.
+AQA Subject Content Each of the lessons in this pack of course materials is linked to a particular section of the AQA syllabus (specification).
+This lesson relates to the subject content in \$3.1.10 the Criminal Courts .
 Before going any further, ensure that you fully understand the following concepts:

-- Outline of criminal courts and appeal system, including classification of offences. - Lay magistrates: qualification, selection and appointment; training; role and powers. - Jurors: qualification and selection; role - The advantages and disadvantages of using lay people in the criminal courts.
+Outline of criminal courts and appeal system, including classification of offences.
+Lay magistrates: qualification, selection and appointment; training; role and powers.
+Jurors: Analyse the effectiveness of using juries The advantages and disadvantages of using lay people in the aritring! courte

+in the criminal courts.